MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/purchasing-how-record-purchases.md

 ---
 # <a name="record-purchases-with-purchase-invoices"></a>Record Purchases with Purchase Invoices

 You create a purchase invoice or purchase order to record the cost of purchases and to track purchase ledger.
-If you need to control an stock, purchase invoices and purchase orders are also used to dynamically update stock levels so that you can minimise your stock costs and provide better customer service.
-The purchasing costs, including service expenses, and stock values that result from posting purchase invoices or orders contribute to profit figures and other financial KPIs on your Role Centre.
+If you need to control an inventory, purchase invoices and purchase orders are also used to dynamically update inventory levels so that you can minimise your inventory costs and provide better customer service.
+The purchasing costs, including service expenses, and inventory values that result from posting purchase invoices or orders contribute to profit figures and other financial KPIs on your Role Centre.

 ## <a name="create-purchase-invoices"></a>Create purchase invoices

-In addition to buying physical items (**Stock** item type), which affect stock valuation, you can purchase services represented by time units.
+In addition to buying physical items (**Inventory** item type), which affect inventory valuation, you can purchase services represented by time units.
 You can do this either with the **Service** item type or with the **Resource** line type.

-When you receive the stock items or when the purchased service is completed, you post the purchase invoice or order to update stock and financial records and to activate payment to the supplier according to the payment terms.
+When you receive the inventory items or when the purchased service is completed, you post the purchase invoice or order to update inventory and financial records and to activate payment to the supplier according to the payment terms.
 For more information, see [Posting Purchases](ui-post-purchases.md) and [Making Payments](payables-make-payments.md).

 > [!CAUTION]
 > Do not post a purchase invoice for physical items until you receive the items and know the final cost of the purchase, including any additional charges.
-Otherwise, your stock value and profit figures may be skewed.
+Otherwise, your inventory value and profit figures may be skewed.

 ### <a name="to-create-a-purchase-invoice"></a>To create a purchase invoice